osism/documentation/source/upgrade/kolla.rst

   need to be removed from all control nodes, as well as the configuration directory ``/etc/kolla/ceilometer-api``.

-Upgrading From Pike to Queens
+Upgrading from Pike to Queens
 =============================

 * https://docs.openstack.org/releasenotes/kolla/queens.html